 “A soil test can save you money on lawn or garden chemicals, and decrease runoff that pollutes our waterways,” Dennis Patton, county horticulture agent, stressed.

 Who is eligible for this free offer

 Even if you got a free test last year you're eligible for another.
 Johnson County homeowners are eligible to receive one free test per household per year.
 Johnson County agriculture producers, which includes pastures, row crops and commercial horticulture, are eligible to receive up to 10 free agriculture soil tests.

-To learn the specific procedures for collecting a proper sample, or to learn of additional tests that are available for a nominal fee, click here or call (913) 715-7000.
+To learn how to collect a proper soil sample, or to learn of additional tests that are available for a nominal fee.